h-otter/zabbix-slackpy/README.md

 ### Verify

+Check your hooked slack channel!!

-You can verify action results on [Action log](https://www.zabbix.com/documentation/3.0/manual/web_interface/frontend_sections/reports/action_log).
+If it do not work well, you can check how to pass arguments on [Action log](https://www.zabbix.com/documentation/3.0/manual/web_interface/frontend_sections/reports/action_log).

 ## LICENSE